-The difficulties in talking about causes in biology have been recognized for at least two centuries.1 It’s just that the issues were largely set aside in the era of molecular biology due to the expectation that our rapidly growing powers of minute analysis would bring full causal understanding.
+The difficulties in talking about causes in biology have been recognized for over two centuries.1 It’s just that the issues were largely set aside in the era of molecular biology due to the expectation that our rapidly growing powers of minute analysis would bring full causal understanding.
 Biology would soon be rid of its troublesome language of life in favor of well-behaved molecular mechanisms.
 And yet today, after several decades of stunning progress in molecular research, the struggle to fit our understanding of living activity into the comfortable garb of familiar causal explanation looks more hopeless than ever.

 It’s an absolutely legitimate question and we need to address it.
-The answer is either going to kill the field [of epigenetics], or make it very important. (quoted in Ledford 2015)
+The answer is either going to kill the field [of epigenetics], or make it very important (quoted in Ledford 2015).

 Consider the following remarks about a protein known rather blandly as “p53”.
 The remarks issue from a perfectly reputable source who is clearly aware of the subtleties and interwoven intricacies of coordinated, molecular-level activity in the cell.
 And yet this expert is lured by the mirage of unambiguous causation into offering a wondrously self-annihilating description: